-The Tennessee Chapter was established in 1954 and currently has 428 members from across the state.
-The chapter strives to be a gateway to the profession by investing in its members through education, exchange of knowledge, and promotion of the accomplishments of each individual.
+The Tennessee Chapter of APWA was established in 1954 and currently has over 450 members from across the State.
+The chapter operates as a gateway to the profession by investing in its members through education, knowlege exchange opportunities, and the promotion of individual or organizational accomplishments.

-The chapter is divided into five geographic branches consisting of the West Tennessee Branch, Middle Tennessee Branch, Upper Cumberland Branch, Lower Middle/East Tennessee Branch, and the Upper East Tennessee Branch.
-Each branch holds quarterly luncheon meetings featuring lunch and a technical session on a subject relative to the public works official.
+The Tennessee Chapter of APWA is divided into five geographic branches consisting of the West Tennessee Branch, Middle Tennessee Branch, Lower Middle & East Tennessee Branch, and the Upper East Tennessee Branch.
+Each branch holds quarterly meetings featuring lunch and a technical sessions or social programs on subjects relative to the public works profession.

-An Annual Joint Conference is held each fall with participation from the Tennessee SWANA chapter.
-The conference typically features over 50 vendor exhibits and 30 technical sessions.
+Annually the Chapter hosts the Tennessee APWA Conference in the fall with participation from the Tennessee SWANA chapter.
+The conference typically features over 50 vendor exhibits and 30 technical sessions with over 250 attendees.

-In 2003 the chapter established the Tennessee Public Works Institute for providing educational sessions and certifications to all levels of public works employees across the state.
-TPWI holds various 4-Day schools throughout the year in the following subject areas: Maintenance Technologies for Public Works Field Personnel, Public Works Construction Inspection, and Public Works Supervision.
-In 2008 TPWI will add a Public Works Administration 4-day school.
-Other subject areas may be added upon future interest.
+The Tennessee Public Works Institute (TPWI) was established in 2003 to provide educational sessions and certifications to public works employees across the state in every role.
+TPWI organizes a variety of 4-day schools throughout the year in areas including Maintenance Technologies for Public Works Field Personnel, Public Works Construction Inspection, Public Works Fleet Management, and Public Works Supervision.

 John Calvert, retired chapter administrator, serves as the director of TPWI organizing classes instructed by over 20 professionals in public works and supporting organizations throughout the State.